Fun Japanese Squirrel Facts For Kids | Kidadl

 Where does a Japanese squirrel live?

 Japanese squirrels prefer living in the lowlands.
-They are mostly found in natural forests with mixed species of trees or in subalpine areas with pinewoods.
+They are mostly found in natural forests with mixed species of trees or subalpine areas with pinewoods.

 What is a Japanese squirrel's habitat?